Prehilabs/Prehibotics/README.md

 ## Instalation for Arduino IDE
 Currently, only the Driver library realease is available to download as other libraries are still under developement.

-1. Download the .zip file in the realease section of this repo or click [here](https://github.com/DIRM2705/Prehibotics/releases)
+1. Download the .zip file in the release section of this repo or click [here](https://github.com/DIRM2705/Prehibotics/releases)
 2. Open the Arduino IDE and press on the sketch menu
 ![Arduino/Sketch](https://imgur.com/fdywJM1.png)
 3. Go to Sketch>Include Library>Include .zip library